Looking to streamline open enrollment announcement communication? You’ve come to the right place!

 Sending an open enrollment announcement is the first step.

-Here are 5 more tips to help make your open enrollment communication strategy successful.
+Here are 5 more open enrollment tips to help create your open enrollment toolkit and make your open enrollment communication strategy successful.

 1. Offer Open Enrollment Communication Education